Saul Goodman: Post-Breaking Bad

 Ed refers to Saul in El Camino: A Breaking Bad Movie when Jesse attempts to persuade Ed to help him leave Albuquerque and begin a new life.
 In addition, a scene in the film shows that the strip mall location of Saul's former law office has become a restaurant and sports bar.

-The openings of the premieres of seasons one through five and the last four episodes of season six of Better Call Saul are black-and-white flashforwards that take place after Breaking Bad, showing that after leaving Albuquerque, Saul relocates to Omaha under the alias Gene Takavic, keeping a low profile as the manager of a Cinnabon store in a shopping mall.
+The openings of the premieres of seasons one through five and the last four episodes of season six of Better Call Saul are black-and-white flashforwards that take place after Breaking Bad in the latter half of 2010, showing that after leaving Albuquerque, Saul relocates to Omaha under the alias Gene Takavic, keeping a low profile as the manager of a Cinnabon store in a shopping mall.
 These scenes show him reminiscing about his past success in private, but wary of anyone recognizing his true identity.

-When a taxi driver from Albuquerque named Jeff (Don Harvey/Pat Healy) recognizes him, Gene initially calls Ed for help but then decides mid-call to fix the situation himself.
-He befriends Jeff's elderly mother, Marion (Carol Burnett), through which he talks to Jeff about being part of "the game".
-Gene helps Jeff and his friend Buddy (Max Bickelhaup) plan a robbery of a department store at the mall.
+When a taxi driver from Albuquerque named Jeff recognizes him, Gene initially calls Ed for help but then decides mid-call to fix the situation himself.
+He befriends Jeff's elderly mother, Marion, through which he talks to Jeff about being part of "the game".
+Gene helps Jeff and his friend Buddy plan a robbery of a department store at the mall.
 He distracts the mall guards from watching the security cameras, while Jeff steals several items, using a shipping container to transport them out of the store.
 When they regroup at Jeff's home to celebrate, he reminds them that they have committed several crimes and threatens to turn on them should they reveal his true identity; he then ends their partnership and warns Jeff to not approach him again.
 The following day he looks at a Saul Goodman-esque suit in the mall before walking away.

 As promised, he makes a prearranged phone call to Francesca, who reveals that the authorities have seized all of his known assets and are still looking for him and Jesse.
 After learning that Kim had asked Francesca about him, Gene calls Kim (who now works at a sprinkler company in Florida), but becomes enraged when she tells him to turn himself in.
 Gene then enlists Jeff and Buddy in a series of identity theft scams.
 When Buddy refuses to break into the home of a man dying of cancer, Gene decides to do it himself.
 The man awakens while Gene lingers in the house, but passes out again; Jeff, meanwhile, panics when he sees a police car on patrol behind him and crashes his taxi, creating a distraction that allows Gene to sneak out undetected.
 Gene later calls Marion asking her to accompany him in paying Jeff's bail, but a suspicious Marion discovers Gene's true identity as Saul Goodman on her new computer.
 Gene attempts to intimidate Marion into keeping her discovery secret, but she calls the authorities using her Life Alert button, forcing Gene to flee.